NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/conveyor_interface.rst

 ===========================================

 | This package handles Niryo's Conveyors.

 | It allows you to control up to two Conveyors at the same time.

-| Two version of the conveyor exist : The Conveyor Belt 1, communicating via a CAN bus, and the Conveyor Belt 2,
-| communicating via a TTL bus.
-| Both of them are directly compatible for the Ned and One.
-For the Ned 2 Robot, you will need to change the stepper card
-| of the CAN Conveyor Belt to be able to use it on a TTL port (there is no CAN port on Ned 2).
+| Two version of the conveyor exist : The Conveyor Belt, communicating via a CAN bus, and the Conveyor Belt (V2), communicating via a TTL bus.
+Both of them are directly compatible for the Ned and One.
+For Ned2, you will need to change the stepper card of the CAN Conveyor Belt to be able to use it on a TTL port (there is no CAN port on Ned2).

 Conveyor Interface node (For development and debugging purpose only)
 ------------------------------------------------------------------------